 We only had 48 hours to spend in the city, which is just enough time to enjoy it.
-From the tiny tiny tiny airport, it is extremely easy to get to the city.
+From the tiny tiny tiny airport (we flew AirBaltic which I highly recommend), it is extremely easy to get to the city.
 Walk outside and look for the buses…find number 88 (tickets cost €1 and you can buy them from the bus driver) and that will take you into the Old Town.
 Ask the driver if you are unsure where to get off and they will gladly help you out.
 We stayed at Pogo Hostel and it was more than fabulous!

 Depending on the time and weather when you arrive, my suggestion would be to head UP the hill towards Gediminas Castle and catch the sun setting over the Old Town.